cjl85/dogapi-react/README.md

-This is a simple react app that pulls from a dog API and display them randomly and returning their breed name.
+This is a simple React app built with Typescript, React Hooks, and Axios to retrieve data and pulls from a Dog API to display them randomly and return their breed name.

 ![alt text](b.png)